What we do

 The project was led by the North Pennines AONB Partnership and funded by the Heritage Lottery Fund.
-The project officer was responsible for engaging communities to help restore this incredibly important habitat, which has been in serious decline since the 1950s.
+We were able to work with communities to help restore this incredibly important habitat, which has been in serious decline since the 1950s.

-Volunteers from local communities, schools, smallholdings and local organisations were trained to carry out conservation activities.
+Volunteers from various groups, including schools, smallholdings and local organisations, were trained to carry out conservation activities.
 They collected wildflower seeds from roadside verges and wildflower-rich meadows, propagated these seeds over winter and then planted out the year-old plug plants into upland hay meadows and local community spaces.
 A wildflower nursery was developed with the help of local communities, which created a growing space to look after wildflower plug plants.

 During the summers of 2017 and 2018 around 140 people expressed an interest in the project and many of these were involved in the seed collecting days, where participants learnt about a variety of techniques used to collect wildflower seeds from the most flower-rich places in the North Pennines.
 We focused our seed collecting effort on the iconic North Pennines wildflowers such as wood crane’s-bill, globeflower, melancholy thistle, Lady’s-mantle and great burnet.
 These special flowers have been disappearing from our landscape – our Hay Time and Nectarworks projects also focused on the decline of botanical diversity in upland hay meadows.